Femalopper/Femalopper.github.io/README.md

 - title (the name of the product)
 - cost (the price of the product)
 - image (image of the product)
-- currency
+- currency (must be the same for all products)

 ***
 ### 3\.
 Download products images ###
 ```sh
   cd src/img
 ```
-All the images must be located in the img folder.
+> All the images must be located in the img folder.